SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # REST {#rest}

-REPP uses the REST architectural style, each HTTP method is assigned a distinct behaviour, (#http-method) provides a overview of the behaviour assigned to each method.
+REPP uses the REST architectural style, each HTTP method is assigned a distinct behaviour, (#http-method) provides an overview of the behaviour assigned to each method.
 REPP requests are expressed by a URL referring to a resource, a HTTP method, HTTP headers and an optional message body containing the EPP request message.

 <!--TODO ISSUE 10: allow for out of order processing -->
 A REPP HTTP message body MUST contain at most a single EPP request or response.
 HTTP requests MUST be processed independently of each other and in the same order as received by the server.
 A client MAY choose to send a new request, using an existing connection, before the response for the previous request has been received (pipelining).
 A server using HTTP/2 [@!RFC7540] or HTTP/3 [@!RFC9114] contains built-in support for stream multiplexing and MAY choose to support pipelining using this mechanism.
-The response MAY be returned out of order back to the client, due to the fact that some requests require more processing time by the server.
+The response MAY be returned out of order back to the client, because some requests require more processing time by the server.

 HTTP/1 does not use persistent connections by default, the client MAY use the "Connection" header to request for the server not to close the existing connection, so it can be re-used for future requests.
 The server MAY choose not to honor this request.